nextgis/docs_ngqgis/source/devtools.rst

    :width: 16cm

 Press it, and paste copied template to **.vscode/launch.json** file created before.

+.. todo:: _static/devtools/launch_pasted.png
+   :name: start_notification
+   :align: center
+   :width: 16cm

+If the code file is stored in a separate directory, not in the one it's run from, you need to configure a path for it.

 In pasted code, in configurations/pathMappings/remoteRoot element replace <YOUR_PLUGIN_NAME> text to plugin’s directory name, in example case **osminfo**.